Bilinear Recovery using Adaptive Vector-AMP: Introduction

 We show (empirically) that the proposed Bilinear Adaptive VAMP (BAd-VAMP) method performs as well as the EM-PBiGAMP algorithm from \cite{Parker:JSTSP:16}, with regard to accuracy and computational complexity, when the underlying matrices are i.i.d., as assumed for the derivation of PBiGAMP.
 However, we will show that BAd-VAMP outperforms EM-PBiGAMP when the underlying matrices become ill-conditioned.
 In the ill-conditioned case, we show that BAd-VAMP performs as well as, and sometimes significantly better than, lifted VAMP.
 However, BAd-VAMP is much more computationally efficient due to its avoidance of lifting.
 In this sense, the proposed BAd-VAMP is shown to be accurate, robust, and computationally efficient.

 \textit{Notation:} In this paper, we use boldface uppercase letters to denote matrices (e.g., $\Xbf$), boldface lowercase letters for vectors (e.g., $\xbf$) and non-bold letters for scalars (e.g., $x$).
 Given a matrix $\Xb$, we use $\xb_l$ to denote the $l$th column and $x_{nl}$ to denote the element in the $n$th row and $l$th column.
-We use $\Exp[f(\xbf)|b]$ to denote the expectation of $f(\xbf)$ w.r.t. the density $b$, i.e., $\Exp[f(\xbf)|b]=\int f(\xb)b(\xb)\dif\xb$, and we use $\var[f(\xbf)|b]$ for the corresponding variance.
+We use $\Exp[f(\xbf)|b]$ to denote the expectation of $f(\xbf)$ w.r.t. the density $b$, i.e., $\Exp[f(\xbf)|b]=\int f(\xb)b(\xb)\dif\xb$, and we use $\var[f(\xbf)|b]$ for the corresponding variance. \textb{We use $\Diag(\xbf)$ to denote the diagonal matrix created from vector $\xbf$, and $\diag(\Xbf)$ to denote the vector of elements on the diagonal of the matrix $\Xbf$.}